KIDDLAW/Cybersecurity-Collection/README.md

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat
+The configuration files for both of these beats can be found at (Beat_Config/Filebeat-config.yml) (Beat_Config/Metricbeat-config.yml)

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects log data of the system and forwards them to of elasticsearch.
 These logs could range from sudo commands to ssh.